 National Party Congress (or NPC)

 The National Party Congress is the legislature of the People’s Republic of China, formed in 1954.
-During the revolutionary era the NPC contained almost 3,000 representatives, chosen through tiered elections involving county, provincial and municipal assembles.
+During the revolutionary era, the NPC contained almost 3,000 representatives, chosen through tiered elections involving county, provincial and municipal assemblies.
 The NPC was, in theory at least, the highest law-making body in the Republic.

 National Revolutionary Army (also National Army or NRA)